cs2103aug2015-w11-2c/DoLah/CONTRIBUTE.md

 Please ensure the consistency of the syntax, and also consult with the team when in doubt of a certain format.
 It is also good to check out at some tips that others mentioned in online forum or Q&A site such as Stackoverflow (e.g. [Tips Doxygen](https://www.stack.nl/~dimitri/doxygen/manual/commands.html)).

+Generating document for our project can be done by executing the following command in the terminal:

+    doxygen

 ## Branch naming

     # Specific Feature or Functionality